 6. Body Paragraph 2 – The Main Message

-Use proper formatting by using heading tags (H1, H2), bullet points, bold text, and italics where appropriate.
+Use proper formatting using heading tags (H1, H2), bullet points, bold text, and italics where appropriate.
 Your signature block should also be easily readable—with any additional links or videos linked within your signature block, not as attachments that recipients have to click through.

 7. Body Paragraph 3 – Sign-Off, Call To Action, Additional Details (if needed)